The Dispute Resolution Review: Hong Kong

 Interim measures in relation to arbitral proceedings

-2019 has seen new developments related to the applying to the courts of mainland China for interim measures in support of arbitral proceedings in Hong Kong.
-On 2 April 2019, the Hong Kong government signed the Arrangement Concerning Mutual Assistance in Court-ordered Interim Measures in Aid of Arbitral Proceedings by the Courts of the Mainland and of the Hong Kong Special Administrative Region (Arrangement).
-After signing the Arrangement, Hong Kong has become the first and only jurisdiction outside the Mainland where parties to arbitral proceedings, seated in Hong Kong and administered by a list of arbitral institutions established or set up in Hong Kong, can apply to the courts of mainland China for interim measures.
-Currently, the list of eligible institutions include the Hong Kong International Arbitration Centre (HKIAC), the China International Economic and Trade Arbitration Commission (CIETAC), the International Court of Arbitration of the International Chamber of Commerce (ICC), the Hong Kong Maritime Arbitration Group, the South China International Arbitration Center (Hong Kong) and the eBRAM International Online Dispute Resolution Centre.
+On 2 April 2019, the government signed the Arrangement Concerning Mutual Assistance in Court-ordered Interim Measures in Aid of Arbitral Proceedings by the Courts of the Mainland and of the Hong Kong Special Administrative Region (Arrangement).
+After signing the Arrangement, Hong Kong has become the first and only jurisdiction outside the Mainland where parties to arbitral proceedings, seated in Hong Kong and administered by a list of arbitral institutions established or set up in Hong Kong, can apply to the courts of the PRC for interim measures.
+Currently, the list of eligible institutions include the Hong Kong International Arbitration Centre (HKIAC), the China International Economic and Trade Arbitration Commission Hong Kong Arbitration Centre and the International Court of Arbitration of the International Chamber of Commerce (ICC).

-In the case of mainland China, available interim measures include property preservation, evidence preservation and conduct preservation.
-In the case of Hong Kong, available interim measures include injunctions and other interim measures for the purpose of maintaining or restoring the status quo pending determination of the dispute; taking action that would prevent, or refraining from taking action that is likely to cause, current or imminent harm or prejudice to the arbitral proceedings; preserving assets; and preserving evidence that may be relevant and material to the resolution of the dispute.
+Interim measures available in the PRC include property preservation, evidence preservation and conduct preservation.
+Interim measures available in Hong Kong include injunctions and other interim measures for the purpose of maintaining or restoring the status quo pending determination of the dispute; taking action that would prevent, or refraining from taking action that is likely to cause current or imminent harm or prejudice to the arbitral proceedings; preserving assets; and preserving evidence that may be relevant and material to the resolution of the dispute.

 iii Class actions

 Currently (and generally), companies may not begin or carry on proceedings without being represented by a solicitor.
 Previously, only barristers (instructed by a firm of solicitors) could appear in the higher courts on behalf of parties; however, this restriction was removed by the Legal Practitioners (Amendment) Ordinance 2010 (LPAO).
-The Higher Rights Assessment Board (HRAB), established under the LPAO, was tasked to devise the eligibility requirements for solicitors who wish to apply for higher rights of audience.
-The resultant Higher Rights of Audience Rules (HRA Rules) came into operation in June 2012.
-According to the HRA Rules and the Legal Practitioners Ordinance, as amended by the LPAO, in order to be eligible, the applicant must hold a current practising certificate, have practised for at least five years aggregate in the seven years preceding the application and have the 'necessary professional competence', which, as elaborated in an explanatory document published by the HRAB,12 is equivalent to the level of competence expected of a barrister appearing in higher courts in the areas of ethics, evidence and procedure, general advocacy, trial advocacy and appellate advocacy.
-The first round of assessments took place in autumn 2012.
-Fifteen solicitors passed and were registered to practise in the highest court in February 2013.
-To date, a total of 54 practitioners have been appointed as solicitor-advocates.
+The Higher Rights of Audience Rules (HRA Rules) came into operation in June 2012.
+According to the HRA Rules and the Legal Practitioners Ordinance, as amended by the LPAO, to be eligible, the applicant must hold a current practising certificate, have practised for at least five years aggregate in the seven years preceding the application and have the necessary professional competence, which, as elaborated in an explanatory document published by the Higher Rights Assessment Board (HRAB),14 is equivalent to the level of competence expected of a barrister appearing in higher courts in the areas of ethics, evidence and procedure, general advocacy, trial advocacy and appellate advocacy.
+To date, a total of 78 practitioners have been appointed as solicitor advocates.

-A notable exception to the audience rule is in hearings before the Labour Tribunal where neither barristers nor solicitors have rights of audience unless they are appearing on their own behalf as a claimant or defendant in proceedings.13 If a company is a defendant in proceedings, it is expressly empowered to give notice of its intention to defend by any person duly authorised to act on its behalf.
+A notable exception to the audience rule is in hearings before the Labour Tribunal where neither barristers nor solicitors have rights of audience unless they are appearing on their own behalf as a party in proceedings.15 If a company is a defendant in proceedings, it is expressly empowered to give notice of its intention to defend by any person duly authorised to act on its behalf.
 Generally, litigants in person may represent themselves in proceedings except where the litigant is a minor or under a disability pursuant to the Mental Health Ordinance.

 v Service out of the jurisdiction